Al3k5a24/Al3k5a24/README.md

 #  About Me:
 👋 Hi, I'm Aleksa Djekic, a Computer & Software Engineering student from Serbia who loves app development and F1 / MotoGP races.

-💻I am building backend systems in Spring, SQL, with APIs, although I do venture into the frontend world (React,TailwindCSS) from time to time to stay versatile.
+💻I mainly focus on backend systems in Spring with APIs, although I do venture into the frontend world (React,TailwindCSS) from time to time to stay versatile.

 ♦️I love what I do, and I'm constantly looking for ways to level up—whether that's learning a new framework, a new domain, or debugging at 1 AM (hopefully with coffee).